Raphael-Boichot/The-TinyGB-Printer/README.md

 - A [2xAA](https://fr.aliexpress.com/item/4000980371784.html) or [2xAAA](https://fr.aliexpress.com/item/1005004195965365.html) battery box with switch.
 Single AA battery is a bit too weak to power the device reliably (it can work or not).

 **How to make it:**
-- Mount the Pi Pico, the SD shield, the level shifter and the step-up converter on pin headers.
+- Solder the pin headers on the Pi Pico, the SD shield, the level shifter and the step-up converter.
+Beware of which side you solder the pin header.
+Check if you can drop the uf2 file to the Pico, it must blink red on and off, it's normal.
-- Solder the caps and the 3.3V converter.
-They are surface mount but big enough to be soldered easily.
+- Solder the caps and the 3.3V converter first.
+They are surface mount components but big enough to be soldered easily.
+Don't be afraid by their size.
+They are not tiny, trust me.
-- Solder all parts with minimal clearance against the PCB.
+- Solder all parts with minimal clearance possible against the PCB.
-- Trim and reflow all pins.
+- Trim and reflow all pins on the back side to get a clean finish.
+I personally trim pins as short as possible before soldering but there is a risk of cuting a copper line, be carefull.
 - Solder the battery box terminals and stuck the PCB with double sided tape for example (or hot glue).
+- You're ready !

 ## Showcase
 ![](Tiny_GB_Printer.jpg)